Got a question about our stickers? Sure you do.

-Got a question?
-Sure you do.
 Here's where we answer them.

 Q: How do I apply one of your stickers?

-A: We're working on a video on this process, but for the moment, here's the basics.
+But hey, maybe you haven't ordered yet and you want to find out ahead of time.
+No sweat.
 First, clean the surface where you want the sticker.
 Next, use a firm object — credit card, driver's license, or a squeegee — and run it across the sticker to ensure that the transfer tape is solidly on the vinyl.
 Separate the transfer tape (that's the clear part) from the backing paper using your hands, then place the sticker onto the surface.
 Run the squeegee across the transfer tape to stick the vinyl down and remove any air bubbles, then peel the transfer tape off of the vinyl by pulling it back tight against itself.
 It's that last part that usually gets people hung up, but don't worry, it's super easy.

 Q: What kind of vinyl do you use?